Leopoldo Soto Norambuena

 When he arrived at the Comisión Chilena de Energía Nuclear, he started to work in plasmas driven by small transient electrical discharges and small pulsed power devices: z-pinch, capillary discharges and plasma focus.
-His work has contributed to understand that it is possible to scale the plasma focus in a wide range of energies and sizes, keeping the same value of ion density, magnetic field, plasma sheath velocity, Alfvén speed and the quantity of energy per particle.
-Therefore, fusion reactions are possible to be obtained in ultra-miniaturized devices (driven by generators of 0.1J for example), as well as they are obtained in bigger devices (driven by generators of 1MJ).
+His work has contributed to scaling plasma focuses for a wide range of energies and sizes, keeping the same value of ion density, magnetic field, plasma sheath velocity, Alfvén speed and the quantity of energy per particle.
+Therefore, fusion reactions are possible to be obtained in ultra-miniaturized devices (driven by generators of 0.1 Joules for example), as well as they are obtained in bigger devices (driven by generators of 1 megajoule).
 However, the stability of the plasma pinch highly depends on the size and energy of the device.

 A rich plasma phenomenology it has been observed in the table-top plasma focus devices developed by Soto's group: filamentary structures, toroidal singularities, plasma bursts and plasma jets generations.
 In addition, possible applications are explored using these kind of small plasma devices: development of portable generator as non-radioactive sources of neutrons and x-rays for field applications, pulsed radiation applied to biological studies, plasma focus as neutron source for nuclear fusion-fission hybrid reactors, and the use of plasma focus devices as plasma accelerators for studies of materials under intense fusion-relevant pulses.

-In 1990, he received a fellowship for Ph.D. studies from Fundación Andes, Chile.
 In 1999, he was awarded with a Presidential Chair in Science by the president of Chile.
 In 2007, he was elected as Fellow of the Institute of Physics, UK.
 He was the president of the Chilean Physical Society for 2 periods, from April 2003 to April 2008, and its secretary general from April 2013 to April 2015.

-He has also contributed to the democratization of knowledge by creating the YouTube “Ciencia Entretenida” channel.
-With the direction of Vanessa Miller and with the participation of professional actors, Daniel Alcaino and Javiera Acevedo, they develop videos to motivate new generations for sciences and to inform to general public, in an entertaining and didactic way.